openheartmind/WISDOM/ROADMAP.md

 ## Conferences & Residencies 2025
-Please contact [Cooper](mailto:cooper@openheartmind.org) if you can attend any of these and would like to present on OHM--especially those in italics as Coops cannot attend:
+Help us spread the word!
+Contact [Cooper](mailto:cooper@openheartmind.org) if you would like to host an OHM workshop at any of the conferences in italics below or not listed.

 | What | When | Where | Proposal Due | Applied? |
 | --- | --- | --- | --- | --- |